Quantum Entanglement Dynamics of Spacetime and Matter: Information-complete quantum fields and the state-dynamics postulate

-According to our previous definition of informationally complete physical systems \cite{ICQT}, informationally-complete field states and field operators can only be defined in the Hilbert spaces of the matter field ($\hat{\psi} $,$\hat{A}$) sector and the gravitational field ($\hat{e}$-$\hat{\omega}$) sector.
-The $\hat{\psi}$-$\hat{A}$ entanglement, programmed by each state in the orthogonal basis of the gravitational field sector, encodes information for informationally incomplete field in the Hilbert spaces of $\hat{\psi}$ or $\hat{A}$.
+According to our previous definition of information-complete physical systems \cite{ICQT}, information-complete field states and field operators can only be defined in the Hilbert spaces of the matter field ($\hat{\psi}$,$\hat{A}$) sector and the gravitational field ($\mathcal{\hat{B}}$) sector.
+The $\hat{\psi}$-$\hat{A}$ entanglement, programmed by each state in the orthogonal basis of the gravitational field sector, encodes information for information-incomplete field in the Hilbert space of $\hat{\psi}$ or $\hat{A} $.
 Thus, the ICQFT describes nature with the basic trinity that is in a specific entanglement structure.
-The physical significance of our current understanding on particle fields and gauge fields is completely changed in the ICQFT: Either a particle field or its gauge field alone loses its physical significance and cannot be regarded as isolated, physical (informationally-complete) entities; only jointly they define spacetime and can be described as an informationally-complete physical entity.
-This immediately explains, to be shown below, the occurrence of the black-hole information paradox \cite{Susskind-BH} and why the usual concept of particles loses its meaning for quantum field theory in curved spacetime \cite{Unruh,QFT-cs,Unruh-RMP}, as an unavoidable consequence of the conventional informationally incomplete description.
+The physical significance of our current understanding on matter fermion fields and gauge fields is completely changed in the ICQFT: Either a fermion field or its gauge field alone loses its physical significance and cannot be regarded as isolated, physical (information-complete) entities; only jointly they define spacetime and can be described as an information-complete physical entity.
+This immediately explains, to be shown below, the occurrence of the black-hole information paradox \cite{Susskind-BH} as an unavoidable consequence of the conventional information-incomplete description.

 What is the dynamics leading to the proposed entanglement structure of the whole system?
-If we include all gauge and particle fields into the total action $S(\hat{e},\hat{\omega};\hat{A}...,\hat{\psi}...)$, then the ICQFT, by definition, is a theory about the whole Universe.
-All predictions of the theory have to be made without the assumption of externally given observers or (initial and boundary) conditions, thus excluding the applicability of existing approaches such as Schwinger's action principle and Feynman's path integral.
-Nevertheless, the two mentioned approaches motivate us to suppose, as a basic postulate of the ICQFT, that the Universe is self-created from no spacetime and no matter with the least action
+If we include all gauge and fermion fields into the total action $S(\mathcal{\hat{B}};\hat{A}...,\hat{\psi}...)$, then the ICQFT, by definition, is a theory about the whole Universe.
+All predictions of the theory have to be made without the assumption of externally given observers \cite{ICQT} and initial/boundary conditions, thus excluding the applicability of existing approaches such as Schwinger's action principle and Feynman's path integral.
+Nevertheless, the two mentioned approaches motivate us to suppose, as a basic postulate (\textquotedblleft the state-dynamics postulate\textquotedblright) of the ICQFT, that the Universe is self-created from no spacetime and no matter with the least action ($\hbar=1$):